Updated on September 15, 2020

 – The Government of Italy periodically updates these restrictions based upon changing conditions, and all travelers should refer to current Italian health decrees when making travel plans.

-- English-language guidance on current entry and exit requirements is maintained on the following Ministry of Foreign Affairs website: Travel to and from Italy.
+– English-language guidance on current entry and exit requirements is maintained on the Italian Ministry of Foreign Affairs’ website.

 – All persons traveling to Italy from any foreign location are required to provide their airline or Italian law enforcement officials with a self-declaration form prior to travel.

-- Transiting through Italian airports is allowed, but those traveling from certain listed countries are not permitted to leave the airport while transiting.
-The list of those countries can also be found here: Travel to and from Italy.
+– Transiting through Italian airports is allowed, but those traveling from certain listed countries are not permitted to leave the airport while transiting.
+The list of those countries can also be found on the Italian Ministry of Foreign Affairs’ website.

-- For additional information on travel to and from Italy, please see the following website: https://www.esteri.it/mae/it.
+– For additional information on travel to and from Italy, please see: https://www.esteri.it/mae/it.

-- All travelers arriving in Italy from abroad must self-isolate for 14 days unless they are traveling from an exempted country or for a purpose that falls under current exceptions.
-A list of these countries and exceptional purposes for travel can be found at the following website: Self-Quarantine Information.
+– All travelers arriving in Italy from abroad must self-isolate for 14 days unless they are traveling from an exempted country or for a purpose that falls under current exceptions.
+A list of these countries and exceptional purposes for travel can be found on the Italian Ministry of Foreign Affairs’ website.
 This link also provides current guidance on procedures to be followed upon arrival and entry into a period of self-isolation.

 - https://www.epicentro.iss.it/coronavirus/ (the Italian National Institute of Health’s website available only in Italian).